apache/druid/docs/development/modules.md

 druid.coordinator.<GROUP_NAME_1>.duty.<DUTY_NAME_MATCHING_JSON_TYPE_NAME_1>.<SOME_CONFIG_2_KEY>=<SOME_CONFIG_2_VALUE>
 druid.coordinator.<GROUP_NAME_1>.period=<GROUP_NAME_1_RUN_PERIOD>
 ```
-In the new system for pluggable Coordinator duties, similar to what coordinator already does today, the duties can be grouped into CoordinatorDutyGroups.
+In the new system for pluggable Coordinator duties, similar to what coordinator already does today, the duties can be grouped together.
 The duties will be grouped into multiple groups as per the elements in list `druid.coordinator.dutyGroups`.
 All duties in the same group will have the same run period configured by `druid.coordinator.<GROUP_NAME>.period`.
 Currently, there is a single thread running the duties sequentially for each group.

+For example, see `KillSupervisorsCustomDuty` for a custom coordinator duty implementation and `common-custom-coordinator-duties`
+integration test group which loads `KillSupervisorsCustomDuty` using the configs set in `integration-tests/docker/environment-configs/common-custom-coordinator-duties`

 ### Bundle your extension with all the other Druid extensions